-Today, in Part I of my two-part series on gallbladder issues, I’ll tell you why the standard advice doctors give people with gallstones—to eat more carbs and cut down on fats—is flat-out wrong.
+Today, I’ll tell you why the standard advice doctors give people with gallstones—to eat more carbs and cut down on fats—is flat-out wrong.
 Instead, science shows that cutting carbs and eating healthy fats can slash your risk of a future attack.

 If you’ve experienced the excruciating pain of gallstones, what I’m about to say will probably sound like heresy.
 But here it is anyway:

 Now, I’m betting that’s not what your doctors are telling you.
 If they’re like most physicians, they firmly believe that to avoid developing new stones, you need to eat a high-carbohydrate, low-fat diet.
 So they’ll tell you to center your diet around foods like cereal, bread, rice, and pasta.

 Here’s my response to this advice: It’s dead wrong.
 In fact, the evidence shows that adding fats to your diet will reduce your risk of gallstones, while loading yourself with carbs will put you at higher risk.
 To understand why, you need to know a little about how the gallbladder works—and how things can go wrong.

 Your liver makes bile, which is mostly water but also contains cholesterol, some fats, and bile salts.
 When you’re not eating fats, your bile gets stored in your gallbladder.
 When you eat a food that contains fat, your gallbladder contracts and squeezes bile out through a duct.
 This bile goes into your small intestine, where it helps break down big fat globules into tiny ones that are easier for your body to handle.
 Now, if you eat a significant amount of healthy fats, like coconut oil or fish oil, your gallbladder empties out pretty often.